evkx/evkx.github.io/content/models/byd/dolphin/dolphin_44.9kwh/_index.md

 The trunk offers a cargo capacity of 345 liters (12.2 CU FT).
 With the rear seat folded down, this expands to 1310 liters (46.3 CU FT).
 On the roof, you can load up to 50 kg (110.2 lbs).

-The vehicle’s maximum weight is 2068 kg (4559 lbs), with a base weight of 1658 kg (3655 lbs).
+The vehicle’s maximum weight is 1916 kg (4224 lbs), with a base weight of 1506 kg (3320 lbs).
 This allows for a maximum load of 410 kg (904 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

-A towbar can be added to the vehicle.
-The maximum permissible weight for a braked trailer is 0 kg (0 lbs), while for an unbraked trailer, it is 0 kg (0 lbs).
+This model is not available with a towbar.
+So, to pull a trailer, you must look at other models.

 {{< sitefiguresized thumb="models/byd/dolphin/dolphin_44.9kwh/trunk_1_st.jpg" title="BYD Dolphin 44.9kWh" width="2500" height="1776"  >}}

+## Availability & Pricing

 ## Alternative Models